-|Field of view||Approximately 110 degrees||Approximately 100 degrees|
+|Field of view||Approximately 100 degrees||Approximately 100 degrees|

-|Sensors||Accelerometer, gyroscope, magnetometer, external Constellation tracking sensor array||Accelerometer, gyroscope, PlayStation Eye tracking system|
+|Sensors||Accelerometer, gyroscope, magnetometer, external Constellation tracking camera(s)||Magnetometer, accelerometer, gyroscope, PlayStation Eye tracking system|

-|Connections||Requires HDMI 1.3 output, three USB 3.0 ports, and one USB 2.0 port||HDMI + USB|
+|Connections||Requires HDMI 1.3 output, two USB 3.0 ports (+ extra USB per additional camera)||HDMI + USB|

-|Audio||Built-in headphones and mic, 3D audio|
+|Audio||Built-in headphones and mic, 3D audio||Bundled ear buds|

 |Input||Oculus Touch, Xbox One controller (included)||PlayStation Move, Dual Shock 4 controller|